wunderio/silta/docs/troubleshooting.md

 > nginx: [emerg] unknown directive "echo_sleep" in /etc/nginx/conf.d/drupal.conf:292

 A: Ensure you are using an nginx version with this `echo` module compiled in.
-In silta/nginx.Dockerfile, the FROM instructive should point to one of the newer versions, for example, latest available.
+In silta/nginx.Dockerfile, the FROM instructive should point to one of the newer versions.

 Versions available are listed here: https://github.com/wunderio/silta-images/tree/master/silta-nginx

 Note: nginx:v0.1, wunderio/drupal Docker images do not have this module.

-Example: `FROM wunderio/silta-nginx:latest`
+Example: `FROM wunderio/silta-nginx:1.17-v1`

 # Issues with the deployed environments